woefe/git-prompt.zsh/README.md

     * `●n`: there are `n` staged files
     * `✚n`: there are `n` unstaged and changed files
     * `…n`: there are `n` untracked files

+## Features / Non-Features
+* A pure shell implementation using awk; no Python, no Haskell required
+* Fast; git command is called only once
+* (Currently) no customization via environment variables.
+To customize the prompt you will have to edit the `git-prompt.zsh` file.